Wisconsin often finds itself at the heart of American politics. The Marquette Law School Poll will be the best way to measure the heartbeat.

 Alan J. Borsuk, the Law School’s senior fellow in law and public policy, said, “Well-run polls have a strong track record of being good measures of public opinion and can show not only how the ‘horse races’ are going, but what is shaping the way people vote.
 This project is a special opportunity to go beyond rhetoric and provide depth to understanding public attitudes.”

 Kearney, Gousha, and Borsuk are involved in the planning and execution of the Law School poll.
-The poll’s director is Charles Franklin, a professor of political science at the University of Wisconsin-Madison who is a visiting professor of law and public policy at Marquette Law School during 2012.
+The poll’s director is Charles Franklin, a professor of law and public policy at Marquette.
+Franklin, a former professor of political science at the University of Wisconsin-Madison, started the poll as a visiting professor in 2012.

 “This is by far the most extensive polling of the state ever,” said Franklin, a nationally recognized expert on polling.
 “Politics is never short of spin, and our goal is to produce information about what citizens think about politics and public policy in Wisconsin without spin.”

 “Political parties, candidates, and interest groups are constantly doing polling in the state, which means they know what attitudes are,” Franklin said.
 “So the only people who don’t know are the citizens themselves.”
 The Marquette Law School Poll aims to let all have access to quality information on public opinion.